-Image credit: Julia Robertson - a Disability Support Officer at Griffith University, acquired a hearing and vision impairment after a serious brain tumour
+Image credit: Julia Robertson - an Accessibility Consultant at the Summer Foundation, acquired a hearing and vision impairment after a brain tumour.

 - If you customarily greet interviewee with a handshake, be first to reach out and touch the talent's hand or verbalise it, "May I shake/take your hand?" - Speak clearly (there is certainly no need to speak slowly or loudly). - If discussing a visual aspect, give very clear descriptions. - When it comes to locations or items, don't point, instead give very detailed descriptions.
 For instance, avoid, "..over there!".